Buy American Act: How amendments affect Canadian businesses

 Work with Canadian officials

-Canadian businesses can also work with the Canadian government to exercise existing exemptions and exceptions to the Buy American Act.
-The Canadian government has historically been successful in negotiating recognition of exemptions for Canadian businesses, and this may continue to be a viable option in the future.
+Canadian businesses can work with the Canadian government to exercise existing exemptions and exceptions to the Buy American Act.
+The Canadian government has historically successfully negotiated recognition of exemptions for Canadian businesses, which may continue to be a viable option.

 Become a subcontractor to a U.S. firm

-According to the Trade Commissioner Service, Canadian firms legally do not qualify to bid directly on contracts set aside for small, minority or disadvantaged businesses.
-However, there are a number of ways Canadian suppliers may participate in such a contract.
+According to the Trade Commissioner Service, Canadian firms legally do not qualify to bid directly on contracts set aside for small, minority, or disadvantaged businesses.
+However, Canadian suppliers may participate in such a contract in several ways.
 One option is to subcontract.

 A small business prime contractor may spend up to 50% of the value of a contract set aside for a small business on any other type of business.